Dj5822/Scheduler/README.txt

 INPUT.dot file.
 For instance, in Windows, you can do: java -jar scheduler.jar examples/INPUT.dot P

+Optional:
-Optional: '-o OUTPUT' can be used to set the name and output path of the output file.
+'-o OUTPUT' can be used to set the name and output path of the output file (default is INPUT-output.dot).

+'-v' can be used to visualise the search progress.

+'-p N' can be used to execute N cores in parallel (default is sequential).

 3) Press enter.
 If "output file generated"